JakeSeib/cryptoquotes-client/Planning/Stretch-goals.md

 - Let users rate quotes 1-5

 ## Based on feedback/testing
-Have link to sign-in below sign-up form (and vice versa)

 The difficulty function is not very good.
 It clumps difficulties at the endpoints, when it should probably follow a normal distribution, clumping around 3.

 Should prompt user to go back to browse on game completion